barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 2. The cultist follows Xander in, but loses sight of him amongst the shelves.

-3. The [glo:gm] calls for a hard **Library Use** roll with a penalty die; the shop is disorganised, and it'll be difficult to search while avoiding the cultist.
+3. The [abbr:gm] calls for a hard **Library Use** roll with a penalty die; the shop is disorganised, and it'll be difficult to search while avoiding the cultist.

 4. Xander fails.
-The [glo:gm] says that the cultist hasn't found him yet, and that he can push it, but if he fails the pushed roll the cultist will definitely find him.
+The [abbr:gm] says that the cultist hasn't found him yet, and that he can push it, but if he fails the pushed roll the cultist will definitely find him.